Strive-School/ai_challenge_v2/README.md

 # Delivery
 - 01_Python_test.ipynb
 - Optional challenge: 02_Turning_Gauss_test (Instructions over email)

+In order to **pass the test**, you need to have done at least **5 out of 6 exercises correctly**.
+Meaning that you can skip one if you are perfectly sure than all the others are correct.
+Otherwise, we'd recommend doing all 6.
+You will earn **half a point** for explaining how you'd solve the exercise with **#pseudo-code** if you don't know how to code it.

 Send it to jan@strive.school with the title: **My python assessment**.